Create an account

 1. The Petrified Forest

-The Petrified Forest of Lesvos, Greece is a historic landmark in Lesvos dating back 20 million years and is a UNESCO Global geopark of great scientific importance.
+The Lesvos Petrified Forest is a historic landmark dating back 20 million years and is a UNESCO Global geopark of great scientific importance.
 The famous attraction was initially formed by a volcanic eruption within the area of Northern Lesvos, covering a vast area with molten lava and ash.
 The forest trees today are petrified, essentially turned to ‘stone’, and the remaining fossilised trees are so large they reach staggering heights of 20 metres upwards and almost 3 metres in width.

 One of the most intriguing aspects of the Petrified Forest is how nature has impacted the forest trees through perification, which is a process whereby wood is turned to stone, ‘fossilising’ the trees.
 During this process, the organic components are replaced with minerals such as silicate or often quartz, yet the trees maintain their structure.
 It is located close to the villages of Eressos, Sigri and Antissa on the western point in Lesvos and in 1985 the area was considered as a protected natural monument.